A Tutorial on Meta-Reinforcement Learning: Open Problems

 Finally, some PPG papers introduce additional mechanisms to handle non-stationarity.
 In order to resolve all non-stationarity, all other (adaptive or non-adaptive) agents must repeatedly reset to their initial policies eventually.
 While this has been explored \citep{papoudakis2020variational,zintgraf2021deep,charakorn2021learning}, PPG methods tend to allow other agents to continue to learn \citep{al2018continuous,foerster2018learning}, or even to meta-learn \citep{kim2021policy}, without resetting.
 Each PPG method addresses the non-stationary learning of other agents in a different way.
 For example, \citet{al2018continuous} propose meta-learning how to make gradient updates such that performance improves against the subsequent opponent policy, over various pairs of opponent policies.
 In contrast, \citet{foerster2018learning} derive a policy gradient update such that one agent meta-learns assuming the rest follow an exact policy gradient, and \citet{kim2021policy} derive a policy gradient update assuming all agents sample data for meta-learning.

-\section{Open Problems}
+\chapter{Open Problems}

 Meta-RL is an active area of research with an increasing number of applications, and in this nascent field there are many opportunities for future work.
 In this section, we discuss some of the key open questions in meta-RL.
-Following the method categories in this survey, we first discuss some important directions for future work in few-shot and many-shot meta-RL in Section \ref{subsec:short-horizon open problems} and \ref{subsec:long-horizon open problems} respectively.
-Following this, we discuss how to utilize offline data in Section \ref{subsec:offline data future work} in order to eliminate the need for expensive online data collection during adaptation and meta-training.
+Following the method categories in this survey, we first discuss some important directions for future work in few-shot and many-shot meta-RL in Section~\ref{subsec:short-horizon open problems} and \ref{subsec:long-horizon open problems} respectively.
+Following this, we discuss how to utilize offline data in Section~\ref{subsec:offline data future work} in order to eliminate the need for expensive online data collection during adaptation and meta-training.
+Finally, we take a critical stance and evaluate some potential limitations of meta-RL research.